voteview/member_photos/README.md

 ### Process Photos

 * `constain_images.sh` will resice, format size, and optimize images.
 Images will move from `images/raw/<source>/<file>.<ext>` to `images/<source>/<file>.jpg`.
 Running `constrain_images.sh` will require you to install [smartcrop-cli](https://github.com/jwagner/smartcrop-cli) -- this is used for intelligent cropping of portrait images with facial detection.
-* `scrape_all.sh` will scrape Bioguide, Wikipedia, and then constrain the images in order.
+* `scrape_all.sh` will scrape Bioguide, Wikipedia, perform the manual Wikipedia overrides, and then constrain the images in order.
+This should generate the repository essentially as-is from scratch.

 ### Configuration

 * `config/config.json`: User-Agent for scraper and some default URLs.
+* `config/bio_guide_results.json`: Blacklist for Congressional bioguide.
 * `config/wiki_results.json`: Blacklist for Wikipedia and greylist (articles recently scraped, confirmed to contain nothing, skip for a while)
 * `config/parties.json`: Party metadata, used for both checking Wikipedia articles and outputting party names.
 * `config/states.json`: State metadata, used for both checking Wikipedia articles and outputting party names.